-This relatively uncommon splenic lesion had however been recognised earlier by other authors under different names such as splenic hamartoma, cord capillary hemangioma, and multinodular haemangioma 4.
+The term SANT first appeared in the literature in a 2004 paper by Martel et al. which examined a series of 25 cases 3.
+This relatively uncommon splenic lesion had however been recognised earlier by other authors under different names such as splenic hamartoma, cord capillary haemangioma, and multinodular haemangioma 4.

-Immunohistochemically three distinct types:
+Immunohistochemically, there are three distinct types:

 - vessels consistent with splenic sinusoids and CD34−/CD8+/CD31+

-- small veins arranged in a very intricate mesh-like patterns, CD34−/CD8−/CD31+ 3,4
+- small veins arranged in a very intricate mesh-like pattern, CD34−/CD8−/CD31+ 3,4

 Treatment and prognosis

-Treatment with splenectomy is curative and allows for histopathological characterisation, which appears to remain gold standard 4.
+The lesion is benign without risk of malignant transformation.
+Treatment with splenectomy allows for histopathological characterisation, which is the gold standard 4.

 - 1. Li L, Fisher DA, Stanek AE.
 Sclerosing angiomatoid nodular transformation (SANT) of the spleen: addition of a case with focal CD68 staining and distinctive CT features.
 Am.
 J. Surg.
 Pathol.
 2005;29 (6): 839-41.
 Pubmed citation